The Misfits-1961

 Alcohol abuse is prevalent throughout the film- obviously, the characters drown their sorrows to escape or avoid the pain that they feel.

-The opening credits are unique and feature puzzle pieces- this symbolizes the group’s isolation as individuals and desire to find each other and fit as one- they are all misfits and come together for some sense of companionship.
+The opening credits are unique and feature puzzle pieces.
+This symbolizes the group’s isolation and desire to find each other and fit in.
+They are all misfits who come together for some sense of companionship.

-The acting in The Misfits is outstanding and I would argue that the performances of Monroe and Gable are the best in their respective careers.
-They both chartered very dark territory in the lonely and damaged characters that they portrayed.
+The acting in The Misfits is outstanding, and I would argue that Monroe and Gable’s performances are the best in their respective careers.
+They both chartered very dark territory in the lonely and damaged characters they portrayed.

 Thelma Ritter adds sardonic humor but inexplicably vanishes from the film about halfway through- never to return or be mentioned again.

-I would have liked to have seen much more from her and more depth to her character of Isabelle.
+I would have liked to have seen much more of Isabelle and more depth to her character.
 Why was she a misfit?
-She mentions loving all cowboys so we might assume she has had her share of damaged relationships with men.
+She mentions loving all cowboys, so we might assume she has had her share of damaged relationships with men.
 More clarity might have been interesting.

-The final portion of the film is difficult to sit through- an interminable scene involves Gay and Perce savagely rounding up the horses and roping them down overnight.
-The length of the scene combined with the horse’s struggles to escape will pull at one’s heartstrings.
+The final portion is difficult to match.
+Ann’s interminable scene involves Gay and Perce savagely rounding up the horses and roping them down overnight—the length of the scene and the the horses’s struggles to escape will tug at one’s heartstrings.

 Dark stuff.